-Defendant.
+Defendants.

-This court held a telephonic preliminary pretrial conference on September 19, 2012.
-Plaintiff appeared by Reed Cornia.
-Defendant appeared by Francis Sullivan.
+This court held a telephonic preliminary pretrial conference on August 21, 2012.
+Plaintiff appeared by Cinthia Motley and Martha Reggi.
+Defendant Boruch is representing himself and appeared on his own behalf.
+The remaining defendants appeared by Robyn Devoss.
 The court set the schedule for this case and advised the parties that their conduct throughout this case is governed by this pretrial conference order and the attachments to it.